History of Bolivia to 1809: Native rebellions

-Local, mostly uncoordinated, rebellions occurred throughout colonial rule.
+Local, primarily uncoordinated, rebellions occurred throughout colonial rule.
 More than 100 revolts occurred in the 18th century alone in Bolivia and Peru.
-Whereas early Indian rebellions were anti-Christian, the revolts at the end of the sixteenth century were based in messianic Christian symbolism that was Roman Catholic and anti-Spanish.
+In contrast, early Indian rebellions were anti-Christian, and the revolts at the end of the sixteenth century were based in messianic Christian symbolism that was Roman Catholic and anti-Spanish.

 Increasing Indian discontent with colonial rule sparked the great rebellion of Túpac Amaru II.
 Born José Gabriel Condorcanqui, this educated, Spanish-speaking Indian took the name of his ancestor, Túpac Amaru.
 During the 1770s, he became embittered over the harsh treatment of the Indians by the corregidores de indios.
-In November 1780 Túpac Amaru II and his followers seized and executed a particularly cruel corregidor de indios.
+In November 1780, Túpac Amaru II and his followers seized and executed a particularly cruel corregidor de indios.
 Although Túpac Amaru II insisted that his movement was reformist and did not seek to overthrow Spanish rule, his demands included an autonomous region for natives.
 The uprising quickly became a full-scale revolt.
 Approximately 60,000 Indians in the Peruvian and Bolivian Andes rallied to the cause.
 After scoring some initial victories, including defeating a Spanish army of 1,200 men, Túpac Amaru II was captured and killed in May 1781; nonetheless, the revolt continued, primarily in Upper Peru.
 There, a supporter of Túpac Amaru II, the Indian chief Tomás Catari, had led an uprising in Potosí during the early months of 1780.
 Catari was killed by the Spaniards a month before Túpac Amaru II.
 Another major revolt was led by Julián Apaza, a sexton who took the names of the two rebel martyrs by calling himself Túpac Catari (also spelled Katari).
 He besieged La Paz for more than 100 days.
-Spain did not succeed in putting down all of the revolts until 1783 and then proceeded to execute thousands of Indians.
+Spain failed in putting down all of the revolts until 1783 and then proceeded to execute thousands of Indians.

 Growing Criollo dissent

 In the late 18th century, a growing discontent with the Spanish rule developed among the criollos (persons of pure Spanish descent born in the New World).
 Criollos began to assume active roles in the economy, especially in mining and agricultural production, and thus resented the trade barriers established by the mercantilist policies of the Spanish crown.
 In addition, criollos were incensed that Spain reserved all upper-level administrative positions for peninsulares (Spanish-born persons residing in the New World).

-The Enlightenment, with its emphasis on reason, questioning of authority and tradition, and individualistic tendencies, also contributed to criollo discontent.
+The Enlightenment, emphasizing reason, questioning authority and tradition, and individualistic tendencies, also contributed to criollo discontent.
 The Inquisition had not kept the writings of Niccolò Machiavelli, Benjamin Franklin, Thomas Paine, Jean-Jacques Rousseau, John Locke, and others out of Spanish America; their ideas were often discussed by criollos, especially those educated at the university in Chuquisaca.
-At first the criollos of Upper Peru were influenced by the French Revolution, but they eventually rejected it as too violent.
+At first, the criollos of Upper Peru were influenced by the French Revolution, but they eventually rejected it as too violent.
 Although Upper Peru was fundamentally loyal to Spain, the ideas of the Enlightenment and independence from Spain continued to be discussed by scattered groups of radicals.